complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/resources.md

 Once added to your protocol in Architect, resources are stored within the `.netcanvas` file itself.
 Because of this, you will need to handle updating or removing resources from within Architect.

-{% include tip-caution.md content="Using large numbers of resources, or resources that are poorly optimized, in your protocol can **heavily** impact performance.
+Using large numbers of resources, or resources that are poorly optimized, in your protocol can **heavily** impact performance.
 This means that protocols take longer to install on devices, and some stages may take much longer to load.
-Special care must be taken to appropriately resize and compress your resources before importing them, and you must ensure that you have tested your protocol on your intended field devices to ascertain performance levels.<br><br>As a general guide, you should aim to have your total protocol file size be less than 10mb." markdown= true %}
+Special care must be taken to appropriately resize and compress your resources before importing them, and you must ensure that you have tested your protocol on your intended field devices to ascertain performance levels.<br><br>As a general guide, you should aim to have your total protocol file size be less than 10mb.
+{: .tip-box .caution}

 ## Adding Resources to a Stage